 VT1 Recruiting Military Veterans to Volunteer as Poll Workers for 2024 Elections As the U.S. general elections in November near, state and local officials are scrambling to staff polling sites with election volunteers.
 Major indicators are projecting a large-scale poll worker shortage for the 2024 elections and beyond.
 More than 1 million volunteers are needed to run national elections.
 To help fill the positions, election officials are actively recruiting military veterans to serve as poll workers.
 Army veteran Jordan Braxton is training to be a poll worker.
 Jordan believes their role as a poll worker is key to preserving the integrity of the election, "Many places are short on staff this election cycle.
-I want to ensure that everyone has easy access to vote when it’s right for them.
-Fewer staff means longer lines and potentially less time available for potential voters.”
-During the 2022 midterms, more than 63,500 veterans and members of military families were successfully recruited and worked as poll workers.
-Recruitment efforts for 2024 aim to recruit 100,000 veterans to volunteer as poll workers.
+I want to ensure that everyone trusts the process and the outcome of the election.”

+Please read the following excerpt from a news story from Maricopa County, Arizona.

+[Local residents get recruited for elections jobs in Maricopa County/

+Local military veterans get recruited for elections jobs in Maricopa County]

+PHOENIX (AP) — Election officials in Maricopa County, Arizona, announced a program designed to [recruit military veterans and their family members from the community/members of the community] to serve as [election workers/election polling place workers].
+As the U.S. general elections in November near, election officials are scrambling to staff polling sites as major indicators are projecting a large-scale shortage for the 2024 elections and beyond.

+[Army veteran] Jordan Braxton just joined the elections workforce.
+Jordan believes their role is key to preserving the integrity of the election, “Many places are short on staff this election cycle.
+I want to do my part to ensure that everyone trusts the process and the outcome of the election.”

 VT2 Recruiting Military Veterans to Volunteer as Election Staff for 2024 Election As political candidates jockey for support during the stretch run to the U.S. general election in November, state and local officials are scrambling to staff polling sites with election volunteers.
 Major indicators are projecting a massive election staff shortage for the 2024 election and beyond.
 More than 1 million volunteers are needed to run national elections.
 Multiple organizations have formed to help recruit veterans to serve as poll workers.
 Army Veteran Jordan Braxton is training to work on the election staff during the early voting period.
 Jordan believes their role as an election staff member is key to preserving the integrity of the election, "Many states are short on election staff this cycle.
 I want to ensure that everyone has easy access to vote when it’s right for them.
 Fewer staff means longer lines and potentially less time available for potential voters.”
 During the 2022 midterms, more than 63,500 veterans and members of military families were successfully recruited and worked as election staff.
 Recruitment efforts for 2024 aim to recruit 100,000 veterans to volunteer as election staff.